BollinsureBusinessWorkers' Comp

 California Workers' Comp.

-State-required for every California employer with one or more employees.
-We structure cost-effective WC programs tailored to your industry, payroll, and claims history — across 350+ carriers.
+Generally required for California employers with one or more employees.
+We structure cost-effective WC programs tailored to your industry, payroll, and claims history — across multiple carrier markets.

 ICW · Hartford · Travelers · AmTrust